Jaan Kross: Short synopses of works not yet available in English

 Tahtamaa is a plot of land by the sea.
 This novel is described by Rutt Hinrikus of the Estonian Literary Museum in a short review article on the internet.
 It is a novel about the differences in mentality between the Estonians who lived in the Soviet Union, and those that escaped abroad, and their descendants.
 It is also a novel about greed and covetousness, ownership, and is even a love story between older people.
 This is Kross' last novel and is set in the 1990s, after Estonia regained its independence.

 Death

 Jaan Kross died in Tallinn, at the age of 87, on 27 December 2007.
-He is survived by his wife, children's author and poet Ellen Niit, and four children.
-The President of Estonia (at the time), Toomas Hendrik Ilves, praised Kross "as a preserver of the Estonian language and culture."
+He was survived by his wife, children's author and poet Ellen Niit, and four children.
+The President of Estonia, Toomas Hendrik Ilves, praised Kross "as a preserver of the Estonian language and culture."

-Kross is buried at the Rahumäe cemetery in Tallinn.
+Kross is buried at Rahumäe cemetery in Tallinn.